Rhizome-Conifer/conifer/README.md

 ### Restarting Webrecorder

-When making changes to Webrecorder, running `docker-compose build; docker-compose up -d` will build and restart all of the containers.
+When making changes to the Webrecorder backend app, running `docker-compose kill app; docker-compose up -d app` will stop and restart the container.

+To integrate changes to the frontend app, either set `NODE_ENV` to `development` and utilize hot reloading, or run `docker-compose kill frontend; docker-compose up -d frontend` with `NODE_ENV=production`.

-To fully recreate Webrecorder, deleting old containers (bot not the data!) use the `./recreate.sh` script.
+To fully recreate Webrecorder, deleting old containers (but not the data!) use the `./recreate.sh` script.

 ## Webrecorder Architecture